peacekeeper/java-sasl-did-mechanism/README.md

-In the case of DIDs, these properties can be used to negotiate e.g. acceptable [DID methods](https://www.w3.org/TR/did-core/#methods) (types of identifiers) or [DID traits](https://gist.github.com/jceb/8e37e4900e815eb14b207ad7e8d02a6c) (characteristics of DID methods, such as whether or not they use a blockchain).
+In the case of DIDs, these properties can be used to negotiate e.g. acceptable [DID methods](https://www.w3.org/TR/did-core/#methods) (types of identifiers) or [DID traits](https://gist.github.com/jceb/8e37e4900e815eb14b207ad7e8d02a6c) (characteristics of DID methods, such as whether they use a blockchain).

 ## About